dmarzzz/blorg/posts/On_Neutrino_Based_Communication.md

 [date]: <> (2025/10/26)
 [title]: <> (On Neutrino Based Communication)

-In *Understanding Media The Extensions of Man*, the Canadian philosopher Marshal Mcluhan eqlouently stated, “During the mechanical ages we had extended our bodies in space.
+In *Understanding Media The Extensions of Man*, the Canadian philosopher Marshal Mcluhan eloquently stated, “During the mechanical ages we had extended our bodies in space.
 Today, after more than a century of electric technology, we have extended our central nervous system itself in a global embrace, abolishing both space and time as far as our planet is concerned.”
 I often think about this statement and wonder: what technology changes the last bit, from "our planet" to "our galaxy"?
 Towards this end, I explore an futuristic communication medium, neutrinos.

 ## TL;DR